 If you’ve done all of this and you try and send the message again, it should send if your internet connection was causing the issue.
 If this didn’t fix the issue, go to the next step.

-The next thing you need do is to check if the Snapchat servers are down.
-If you notice that the tap to retry message is showing for all of your messages, you can asses whether Snapchat is down.
+The next thing you need to do is to check if the Snapchat servers are down.
+If you notice that the tap to retry message is showing for all of your messages, you can assess whether Snapchat is down.

 When Snapchat is down, this means that a lot of people will be experiencing the same issue as you so you should worry.
 The Snapchat app on your device runs on a server and that allows you to have access to the app.

 When the servers are down, it means that you can’t send and receive messages.
 When a server is down, it means that the server can’t respond to the number of IP requests it’s receiving from users trying to use Snapchat.